kickylau/kk-master-mind-game/README.md

-## Welcome to Kicky's Simpson MasterMind !
+## Welcome To Kicky's Simpson MasterMind !

 This is a classic code-breaking board game with the Simpsons theme in 90s arcade game style.
 Fun for friends and family to play with!